How Often Should I Take My Cat to the Vet?

 When to take your cat to the vet immediately

-Hopefully, you’ll only have to take your cat to the vet for regular check-ups, but emergencies do happen, so knowing what to look for can help you seek veterinary care when it’s needed.
+Hopefully, you’ll only have to take your cat to the vet for regular check-ups.
+But emergencies do happen, so you should know what to look for and when to go straight to the veterinary hospital.

 According to the American Veterinary Medical Association (AVMA), here are some examples of pet health emergencies that require immediate care: